hugmanrique/Eurovision-Politics/README.md

 ![Eurovision participants scores](assets/output.png)

-This project evaluates the amount of votes given to [Eurovision](https://en.wikipedia.org/wiki/Eurovision_Song_Contest) country participants from neighbour countries.
+This project evaluates the amount of points given to [Eurovision](https://en.wikipedia.org/wiki/Eurovision_Song_Contest) country participants from neighbour countries.
 The formula used is

 ![score formula](assets/formula.png)